 Raiders Release Wide Receiver Willie Snead IV

-Wide receiver Willie Snead IV’s tenure in the Silver and Black with a close.
+Wide receiver Willie Snead IV’s tenure in the Silver and Black has come to a close.

 According to Adam Schefter, Snead requested his release via his agent due to a lack of playing time.